chirlu/sox/msvc10/Readme.txt

   are part of the speex codec package.
 Support for the speex codec may be added later.

-- The included libsox project enables OpenMP support.
-You can disable this in the libsox project properties under Configuration Properties, C/C++, Language, OpenMP support.
-If you don't disable it, you will need vcomp100.dll either installed on your machine or copied into the directory next to sox.exe.
-If you have OpenMP support in your copy of Visual Studio, this file can be found here:
+- If you enable Open MP support, you will need vcomp100.dll either installed on your machine or copied into the directory next to sox.exe.
+If you have Open MP support in your copy of Visual Studio, this file can be found here:

   c:\Program Files\Microsoft Visual Studio 10.0\
      vc\redist\x86\Microsoft.VC100.OPENMP

-  Note that some editions of Visual Studio might not include OpenMP support.

 - The included projects do not enable SSE2.
 You can enable this in the project properties under Configuration Properties, C/C++, Code Generation, Enable